 I’m not sure where I came up with this idea.
 Maybe I read it somewhere, saw something similar in a magazine, or maybe I was just desperate to get something on the table for dinner.
 I’m not entirely sure.
+But this clean eating slow cooker pineapple chicken verde recipe was a hit!

 I get my inspiration as I’m driving along on the freeway, or when Mini Chef asks for some strange concoction, or even still from Pinterest or from some random photo in a book somewhere.
 Creating recipes is my passion.
 I love every second of it.
 I love playing with flavor combinations in my mind, or going to my cabinet to see what I have on hand as a challenge.
 Creating recipes is, for me, much like painting is to a painter.
 My pots and pans are my canvas, and food is my paint.
 A splash of broth here or a smattering of spices there, it really is an artistic sort of outlet for me.
 I love to create things, and food is an endless medium for creation.